tollwerk/TYPO3-ext-tw_eprivacy/README.md

 # tollwerk ePrivacy Consent Manager

+## For editors

+Editors can set the required consent for content elements individually inside the TYPO3 backend.
+The field "Needs cookie consent" can be found on inside the "access"-tab of each content element.

 ## Fluid ViewHelper

 The `<eprivacy:consent>` viewhelper is a specialized condition viewhelper that enables you to test for the user's consent with particular subject identifiers.
 Examples: